farhiongit/message-in-the-bottle/README.md

 `BOTTLE_CLOSE_AND_WAIT_UNTIL_EMPTY`:

-- acts as if it was sending an end-of-file in the bottle.
+- acts as if it were sending an end-of-file in the bottle.

     Therefore, the call to `BOTTLE_CLOSE_AND_WAIT_UNTIL_EMPTY` *must be done* after the feeders have finished their work (either at the end of the feeder treatment,